agda/agda-stdlib/HACKING.md

   for purely computational contributions this will involve adding tests.

-- It should use the minimal set of Agda features, i.e. it should normally use the Agda option pragmas `--without-K` and `--safe`, with the occasional use of `--with-K`, `--sized`, `--guardedness` in certain situations.
+- It should use the minimal set of Agda features, i.e. it should normally use the Agda option pragmas `--cubical-compatible` and `--safe`, with the occasional use of `--with-K`, `--sized`, `--guardedness` in certain situations.

 In general, if something is in a general undergraduate Computer Science or Mathematics